 How Much Tuna Is Too Much?

-According to guidelines from the U.S. Food and Drug Administration (FDA), women who are pregnant or nursing, planning to become pregnant, or babies and young children should completely avoid four types of fish that are extremely high in mercury: shark, swordfish, king mackerel and tilefish.
+According to 2017 guidelines from the U.S. Food and Drug Administration (FDA), women who are pregnant or nursing, planning to become pregnant, or babies and young children should completely avoid seven types of fish that are extremely high in mercury: shark, swordfish, king mackerel, marlin, orange roughy, tilefish (from the Gulf of Mexico) and bigeye tuna.

-Note that tuna is not on this list.
+Note that other types of tuna are not on this list.

-They can eat up to 12 ounces (two servings) of fish and shellfish known to be lower in mercury content.
+The women and children who are at risk can eat up to 12 ounces (two servings) per week of fish and shellfish known to be lower in mercury content.
 These include canned light tuna, shrimp, salmon, pollock, and catfish.
+However, they should limit themselves to 6 ounces (one serving) per week of Albacore/white tuna (canned, fresh, or frozen) and yellowfin tuna.

 The bottom line is, tuna (like most things) is good in moderation and not good in excess.
 If you enjoy tuna, you can include it as a healthy food in your diet.
 Just make sure not to overdo it, especially if you fall into one of the at-risk groups.